mkzzn/contented/README.md

 Contented is being tested.

-##Workflow
+###Workflow
-If you have a patch or commit that you'd like to push upstream please fork Contented, and submit a pull request to one the maintainers.
-We'll let you know if it's been accepted or if there's any additional work that needs to be done before it's merged upstream.
+If you have a patch or commit that you'd like to push upstream please fork Contented, and submit a pull request to one the maintainers on a topic branch.
+We'll let you know if it's been accepted or if there's any additional work that needs to be done before it's merged upstream and/or into the master branch.

-##Maintainers (name/role/github)
+##Maintainers (github)

-Mike Zazaian (Petrified Shark Osciallator, Lycanthropic Turbine Engineer) mkzzn
+###Mike Zazaian (mkzzn)

-Derek Croft (Weasel Catapult Architect, Monkey Botulator, S(a)tan) derekcroft
+###Derek Croft (derekcroft)